-EProcurement is a state wide Purchasing system for the state of North Carolina.
-College vendors that provide services and or goods to the college are required to register in the North Carolina EProcurement system.
+North Carolina E-Procurement is a state wide Purchasing system utilized by NC Community Colleges and other state agencies.
+All CPCC purchase orders are issued to vendors via NC E-Procurement.
+Vendors that provide services and or goods to CPCC are required to register in the NC E-Procurement System.

 Note: Selecting a commodity code will set the ‘Item Classification’ to reflect a good or a service.
 Check this field if you feel that you have entered the unit of measure correctly but are still receiving an error message.